 My jurisdiction has a rolling clock impediment.
 Are they working to update their regulations to remove it?

-What will happen to my exam scores on/after May 1, 2023?
+What will happen to my exam scores when my jurisdiction changes their requirement?

 Questions?
 Ask our experts on the ARE 5.0 Community or contact us.